-Startup periods applicable to .meet
+Startup periods applicable to .rsvp

+- Qualified Launch Period

-• Sunrise Period Type: Start Date
+- Sunrise Period Type: Start Date

-1. Definitions of registration periods:
+- 1. Definitions of registration periods:

 - a.
+Qualified Launch Period ("QLP")

+- i.
+Qualified Launch Period is a period where Charleston Road Registry d/b/a Google Registry ("Google Registry" or "Registry Operator") may allocate second-level domains to selected registrants prior to the allocation of second-level domains in the Sunrise Period (as defined below).
+Registry Operator will select registrants that it believes may improve the overall understanding and quality of the top-level domain.
+This period may overlap with the Sunrise Period.

+- b.
+Sunrise Period

-Sunrise Period - i.
-Sunrise Period is an initial registration period, intended to protect trademark owners, which precedes the general registration period.
-A registration is considered a Sunrise registration if it meets the application criteria described below and is accompanied by a valid Trademark Clearinghouse ("TMCH") Signed Mark Data ("SMD") file. - b.
-General Registration Period - i.
+- i.
+Sunrise Period is an initial registration period, intended to protect trademark owners, which may overlap with the QLP Period but precedes the Early Access Period and general registration period.
+A registration is considered a Sunrise registration if it meets the application criteria described below and is accompanied by a valid Trademark Clearinghouse ("TMCH") Signed Mark Data ("SMD") file.

+- c.
+Early Access Period

+- i.
+During the early access period, any interested registrant may register second-level domains in the Registry TLD.
+Early access period registrations will include a supplementary one-time registration fee on top of the regular domain price.

+- d.
+General Registration Period

+- i.
 The general registration period will be a steady state phase for the duration of the Registry Operator's operation of the Registry TLD.
 During the general registration period, any interested registrant may register second-level domains in the Registry TLD not registered at that time, and names shall be allocated on a first-come-first-served basis, subject to Section 2.3 and Registry Operator's rights protection mechanisms set forth in Section 3.6 of the Registry-Registrar Agreement.

-2. Sunrise Period
+- 2. Qualified Launch Period

+- a.
+Registration Criteria

+- i.
+In order to register a second-level domain during the QLP, the